ABI-Software/software-development-guidelines/README.md

 Every project must start off using a form of version control system (VCS), and for this we are using Git.
-While Git is a distributed VCS (DVCS), we do make use of GitHub as the central location for the development activities that require group co-ordination, as GitHub provides a number of facilities that will be outlined in this document.
+While Git is a distributed VCS (DVCS), we do make use of GitHub as the central location for the development activities that require group coordination, as GitHub provides a number of facilities that will be outlined in this document.

 As GitHub is a centralised SaaS (Software as a Service) that does not have a generally available local deployment avenue (cost is prohibitive for academic projects), GitLab is often touted as the alternative should a local deployment is required.
-This is being investigaged for PMR (Physiome Mode Repository) as that project make use of Git as the DVCS system and their users are starting to demand features like pull requests (which in GitLab they are termed "merge requests").
+This is being investigated for PMR (Physiome Mode Repository) as that project make use of Git as the DVCS system and their users are starting to demand features like pull requests (which in GitLab they are termed "merge requests").
 Regardless